Privacy Notice | Suvera Ltd

 Data sharing and transfers

-Like most companies, we use a number of other companies as part of our data processing, for example cloud services and technology services.
+Like most companies, we use a number of other companies as part of our data processing, for example, cloud services and technology services.
 We have Data Processing Agreements in place with these providers.
-Where data is transferred outside of the UK or the EEA, we ensure that appropriate protection and mechanisms are in place, for example Standard Contractual Clauses or the UK’s International Data Transfer Agreement.
-If data is transferred from the UK to the EEA then it is done so on the basis of those countries having a comparable data protection regime to the UK (adequacy).
+Where data is transferred outside of the UK or the EEA, we ensure that appropriate protection and mechanisms are in place, for example, Standard Contractual Clauses or the UK’s International Data Transfer Agreement.
+If data is transferred from the UK to the EEA, then it is done so on the basis of those countries having a comparable data protection regime to the UK (adequacy).

 We do not sell your data to anybody.